ggerganov/ggml/docs/gguf.md

 The following keys are used to describe the tokenizer of the model.
 It is recommended that model authors support as many of these as possible, as it will allow for better tokenization quality with supported executors.

-#### Embedded
+#### GGML

 GGML supports an embedded vocabulary that may be lossily compressed from a more complete tokenizer.
+It is simplistic and specific to GGML.
 This should enable inferencing of the model, but it may not fully capture the nuances of tokenization.
 When a more accurate tokenizer is available and supported, it should be used instead.

-**TODO**: Add more details about how this works, and what kind of tokenizer it's expecting.
-Should this be called something more specific instead?
+It is not guaranteed to be standardized across models, and may change in the future.
+It is recommended that model authors use a more standardized tokenizer if possible.

-- `tokenizer.embedded.tokens: array[string]`: A list of tokens.
+- `tokenizer.ggml.tokens: array[string]`: A list of tokens.
-- `tokenizer.embedded.scores: array[f32]`: If present, the score/probability of each token.
+- `tokenizer.ggml.scores: array[f32]`: If present, the score/probability of each token.
 If not present, all tokens are assumed to have equal probability.
 Must be the same length as `tokens`.

 #### Hugging Face